Yeoonsu/Python_Practice/README.md

 # PythonPractice

-This is repository for practicing Python.
+This is the repository for practicing Python.